bentomhall/nih-system/Equipment.md

 #### Light Armor

 Made from supple and thin materials, light armor favors agile adventurers since it offers some protection without sacrificing mobility.
 If you wear light armor, you add your Dexterity modifier to the base number from your armor type to determine your Armor Class.
+In addition, wearing light armor halves the cost of the Dodge action but doubles the cost of the Deflect action.

 **_Padded._** Padded armor consists of quilted layers of cloth and batting.